Goketech/goketech/README.md

 <img align="right" alt="master_coder" width="360" src="https://i.imgur.com/4SdB78W.gif">

-<p align="left">I am Modupe Akanni, a passionate Software Engineer and Computer Science student at Kibo School in New York, NY.
+<p align="left">I am Modupe Akanni, passionate Software Engineer.
 I have a strong love for coding, problem-solving, and innovation.
 My expertise lies in Python and web development, where I enjoy creating elegant and efficient solutions.
 With a solid background in computer science, my goal is to develop meaningful software that empowers users and has a positive impact.
 I am constantly pushing the boundaries of what is achievable in the dynamic field of software engineering.</p>

 <!-- 👯 I'm on a mission to find exciting software engineering internships. -->
-- 📫 How to reach me: **modupe.akanni@kibo.school**
+- 📫 How to reach me: **modupe775@gmail.com**
 - 🚀 Connect with me: [Linkedln](https://www.linkedin.com/in/modupe-akanni/)

 <!-- - 🔭 I’m currently